vincentiusvin/protohackers/README.md

 Had to do a bunch of parsing like in challenge 6, but functional parsing seems to be really nice here.
 Made a bunch of parser combinators too :)

+Spent too much time not noticing that no species entry means it counts as 0.